INL/BlackLab/doc/bark/bark008-distributed-search.md

 ## When?

 Work on this has started in 2022.
-It should be complete by the end of 2020.
+It should be complete by the end of 2023 or beginning of 2024.

 ## Impact on users

 Distributed search will be an option, not a requirement.
 Solr can also be run standalone, and classic BlackLab Server will be supported for the foreseeable future.